openhive-network/HAfAH/src/hive_fork/Readme.md

 To ensure correct work of fork rewind mechanism any application must process returned block and modify their tables according to block chain state on time where the returned block is a head block.

+##### hive.app_context_detach( context_name )
+Detaches triggers atatched to register tables in a given context

+##### hive.app_context_attach( context_name, block_num )
+Enables triggers attached to register tables in a given context and set current context block num.
+The `block_num` cannot be greater than top of irreversible block.

 #### CONTEXT REWIND
+Context rewind function shall not be used by hived and applications.

 ##### hive.context_detach( context_name )
 Detaches triggers atatched to register tables in a given context